Good News 5 min read

 Why It Matters

 Stories like this one serve as a powerful reminder of the kindness and compassion that exists in communities across the UK and Ireland.
-The actions of the boy's classmates and teacher demonstrate the positive role that schools can play in supporting children through significant life events.
+The actions of the boy's classmates and teacher demonstrate the positive role that schools can play in supporting children through significant life events — and the profound difference that a sense of belonging can make in a child's life.

 What's Next